 To dice the pineapple, cut each quarter into thin slices lengthwise and cut the slices into thin strips.

 Turn and cut the strips into a dice.

-A whole pineapple makes four cups diced pineapple.
+A whole pineapple makes about four cups diced pineapple.